 Get ready to discover a whole "new world" of information about the navigator Christopher Columbus, and the American holiday named after him - Columbus Day.
 In the United States, Columbus Day is always celebrated on the second Monday in October.
+This year Columbus Day is celebrated on October 12th, 2015.

 The first Columbus Day was celebrated in New York in 1792 to commemorate the 300th anniversary of Columbus’ historic arrival.